Content Map Terms

 • Do not do any more Heimlich thrusts.

-• Keep doing CPR until the person is breathing on his or her own or until help arrives.
+• Keep doing CPR until the person is breathing on their own or until help arrives.

 Choking While Alone